juliancabezas/Convolutional_Neural_Networks_CIFAR10/README.md

 - 05-VGG19-final-model-test.py: Use the final model on the test dataset, and get the accuracies
 - 06-Graphs-data-augmentation-hyperparameters.py: Graphs of data augmentation validation and learning rate adjusting (Optional)

-* Alternatevely, you can use Goole Colab https://colab.research.google.com/ with GPU enabled